 I filed the idea away in my mental recipe box.
 A week later, opportunity came knocking when I had the chance to work with Great Value Refrigerated Pie Crusts again.
 This product is such a simple kitchen shortcut.
 When I am short on time, refrigerated pie crusts allow me to combine a packaged crust with a homemade filling, resulting in a happy compromise of effort and flavor.

 Giada used mascarpone cheese in her recipe, but I didn’t figure I’d be able to find this variety on the shelves at Walmart.
 I was planning to substitute cream cheese, which would work just fine if that’s what you have on hand.
 However, I had no problem finding tubs of mascarpone cheese at Walmart.
 I’d never bought it before, but when I read on the container that it was a “soft and delightful Italian sweet cream cheese,” I knew we’d get along just fine.

 This recipe is open to interpretation.
 The original recipe calls for frying the turnovers in hot oil.
 After reading several reviews, I opted for baking them in the oven instead.
 I stuck with the lemon-blueberry combination for the first batch, then tried dark chocolate and strawberries in the second.
 I’ve also included a basic apple turnover recipe from Ina Garten that is simple and delicious, perfect with a scoop of vanilla ice cream.

-I brought these to a gathering of friends last week (more on that next week!).
 Any of these simple handheld pies would be a sweet treat for Valentine’s Day.

 Fruit & Mascarpone Turnovers